m1balcerak/PhysRegTumor/README.md

 ## Data

-This framework requires a dataset to work with.
-The dataset used in this project can be found at the following link:
+The dataset used in this project can be found at the following link.
+We included only those patients (n=58) who had existing FET.nii.gz files, corresponding to the FET-PET modality.

 [GliODIL Dataset](https://huggingface.co/datasets/m1balcerak/GliODIL)